 Rules regarding personal appearance are as follows:

-- no jewellery should be worn at school other than a watch and/or charity wristbands/sweatbands sold by the school during the period in which they are sold (e.g. 'Help for Heroes' wristbands and 'Sport Relief' sweatbands);
+- no jewellery should be worn at school (including on school trips and residentials) other than a watch and/or fitness tracker and/or charity wristbands/sweatbands sold by the school during the period in which they are sold (e.g. 'Help for Heroes' wristbands and 'Sport Relief' sweatbands);

 - no make-up (including nail varnish) should be worn;